 Centrally located, superbly equipped, soundproof: The Learning and Study Building (LSG), located at the Platz der Göttinger Sieben, features about 650 individual and group workstations for students.
 The 1- and 2-person workstations are equipped with internet access, some of them with whiteboards; the group workstations have smart boards and/or large-sized monitors.
 A lecture room, a room equipped with study cubicles, a parent-child area with day-care on Saturdays, break and quiet rooms as well as open workstations on the various floors of the building complement the overall range of equipment.
 You can book one-person and group rooms and lockers at the LSG via the occupancy assignment system at eCampus online.

-Anyone who has suggestions or would like to give us their feedback can contact the LSG team by phone, mail or via the LSG blog at any time.
+Anyone who has suggestions or would like to give us their feedback can contact the LSG team by phone or mail at any time.
 The SUB is in charge of the LSG.